 He was replaced by the former Cheltenham boss Mark Yates and Reds finished 20th in their first season back in League Two.
 In March 2016 Turkish businessman Ziya Eren became the club’s new owner and replaced Yates with the highly-respected and experienced former Chelsea, Arsenal youth and reserve-team coach Dermot Drummy in May 2016.

 Drummy brought in a total of 22 new players during the summer of 2016 and the club was able to invest in its infrastructure thanks to Mr Eren's generosity.
 But after a poor second half of the season, which ended with Reds 19th in the table, Drummy left the club and on May 23 former Leeds and Liverpool winger Harry Kewell was appointed Head Coach with ex-Northern Ireland international Warren Feeney as his assistant.

 Under Kewell Reds finished 14th in 2017-18, their highest position since relegation, but Kewell and Feeney left in August 2018 to join Notts County.

 He was replaced on September 7, 2018, by the Italian coach Gabriele Cioffi, a former defender with extensive coaching experience abroad.
 He was also part of the management team at Birmingham City during the 2016-17 campaign.
 Gabriele signed a three-year contract and a few days later named the former Blackburn and Fleetwood youth coach Nathan Rooney as his assistant.
 Reds finished the season in 19th place and sealed a ninth season as a Football League club.

-Off the pitch Reds entered into a two-year agreement with Brighton & Hove Albion to stage FA Women's Super League and under-23 fixtures at The People's Pension Stadium, the new name for our home after the club agreed a naming rights deal with the company in December 2018.
+Off the pitch the club entered into a two-year agreement with Brighton & Hove Albion to stage FA Women's Super League and under-23 fixtures at The People's Pension Stadium, the new name for our home after the club agreed a naming rights deal with the Crawley-based company in December 2018.